Barty goes distance, tops Azarenka to reach Miami quarters - WTMJ

 AP Sports Writer

-Azarenka quickly got down 0-40 in her next service game, then escaped and rolled through the rest of the set.
+Among the men, 26th-seeded Hubert Hurkacz of Poland upset sixth-seeded Denis Shapovalov of Canada 6-3, 7-6 (6).
+Shapovalov was clearly frustrated with some calls that the Hawk-Eye Live technology — the system that replaces live lines judges with cameras — saw one way and he saw another way.

-But the third was all Barty, who never got in trouble and finally finished Azarenka off after 1 hour, 52 minutes.
+“We’re getting used to that, that Hawk-Eye life,” Hurkacz said.
+“It’s a little bit different.”

-Also Monday, 12th-seeded Milos Raonic of Canada topped 20th-seeded Ugo Humbert of France 6-4, 7-5 in a third-round matchup, and Marin Cilic of Croatia — the 2014 U.S. Open champion — defeated Italy’s Lorenzo Musetti 6-3, 6-4 to move into the men’s fourth round.
+In other third-round men’s matchups, 12th-seeded Milos Raonic of Canada topped 20th-seeded Ugo Humbert of France 6-4, 7-5, and 2014 U.S. Open champion Marin Cilic of Croatia defeated Italy’s Lorenzo Musetti 6-3, 6-4.

-Cilic’s best showing in Miami was a trip to the quarterfinals in 2013.
+Cilic will meet fourth-seeded Andrey Rublev of Russia next.
+Rublev rolled past Hungary’s Marton Fucsovics 6-2, 6-1 — beating him head-to-head for the third time in the last 22 days, and that doesn’t even include a walkover victory over Fucsovics in Qatar in that span.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports